Safe Church Education and Training Policy

 - Church Personnel understand that the church will not tolerate abuse of children/youth, nor the sexual misconduct of adults and agree to comply in spirit and action with this position.

 - The Diocese prohibits direct supervision of children or youth within the congregations, agencies, and organizations of the Diocese by anyone with a civil or criminal record of child sexual abuse or who is currently under investigation for sexual abuse or who has admitted to engaging in prior sexual abuse or has been known to have a paraphiliac diagnosis (in other words, pedophilia, exhibitionism, voyeurism, etc. as defined by the American Psychiatric Association in the DSM-V™ or its updates).

 - Child Abuse Reporting – The Episcopal Church takes any concern of policy violation very seriously.
 All incidents of suspected child sexual abuse should be reported immediately to 911 or the local Public Children’s Service Agency [PCSA] (Administered by Ohio Department of Jobs and Family Services) in accordance with Ohio law.
-Anyone can submit a Confidential Notice of Concern [Please see Appendix D] – and forward it directly to the Bishop’s Office.
+Anyone can submit a Confidential Notice of Concern [Please see Appendix D] – and forward it directly to the Intake Officer of the diocese.
 It is critical that clergy understand how the “cleric-penitent” relationship is considered privileged (and when it is not) under Ohio statutes [applicable statutes include: Ohio Rev. Code § 2151.421(A)(4)(a)—(d); § 2151.85; § 2317.02(c)]The policy of the Diocese of Southern Ohio is to cooperate fully with law enforcement officials in investigating any and all allegations.